NARFE: Membership and goals

 NARFE has some 175,000 members and over 800 NARFE chapters in almost every state within the United States, as well as chapters in Washington, D.C., Puerto Rico, Panama and the Philippines.
-NARFE also offers electronic chapters to members who wish to receive their information electronically.
-Most members of NARFE are covered under either the Civil Service Retirement System (CSRS, including CSRS Offset) or the Federal Employees Retirement System (FERS) or are spouses or surviving spouses of Federal employees.
+Most members of NARFE are covered under either the Civil Service Retirement System (CSRS, including CSRS Offset) or the Federal Employees Retirement System (FERS) (including FERS Revised Annuity Employees (FERS-RAE), FERS Further Revised Annuity Employees (FERS-FRAE)) or are spouses or surviving spouses of Federal employees.